Another Celebration In The Bank

 This month The Gracious Mistress of the Parsonage and I celebrate the 52nd anniversary of our engagement.
 In August, it’ll be the 52nd anniversary of our wedding.

-Not being woman-wise, with no dating experience and not knowing what to do, I simply put it in God’s hands.
+Not knowing what to do, I simply put it in God’s hands.
 Before I went to this Bible college, my prayer was, “Heavenly Father, make the first young lady I meet when I go to school be the wife you have chosen for me.”

-It sounds ridiculous, but not being woman-wise, it was my best choice.

 When I saw her walk out, I quickly prayed, “Not yet, Father.
 My feet have not touched the ground.”

-I think God was chuckling.
-For some reason, I was never able to get away from her because it was a very small college, and everybody knew everybody.

-Not being woman-wise, I did not know how to conduct myself in such a situation.

-In December, we were on some date, and she happened to say, or so I thought she happened to say, “Wouldn’t it be nice to get married?”
+In December, we were on some date, and she happened to say, “Wouldn’t it be nice to get married?”

 Again, my not being woman-wise did not allow me to understand what was going on.
 I simply replied to her, “I think it would be great to get married.”